 How do Chattanooga’s women overcome obstacles to Think Big and help others do the same?
-Chattanooga’s Lean In – Women Groundbreakers tackled the question at their September Think Tank meeting.
+Chattanooga’s Lean In – Women Groundbreakers tackled the question at their recent Think Tank meeting.
 Their Success Stories and How-to Stories have inspired family members, colleagues, friends, community leaders, church youth groups, and former inmates.
 The Words of Wisdom from these groundbreakers will inspire you, too.

 Brenda Freeman Short: attorney & public speaker